visipedia/inat_comp/2017/README.md

 # 2017 Competition
 The 2017 competition, sponsored by Google, is part of the [FGVC^4 workshop](http://fgvc.org) at [CVPR](http://cvpr2017.thecvf.com/).

+## Updates
+August 16th, 2019:
+  * Additional metadata in the form of latitude, longitude, date, and user_id for each of images in the train and validation sets can be found [here](http://www.vision.caltech.edu/~gvanhorn/datasets/inaturalist/fgvc4_competition/inat2017_locations.zip).

 ## Kaggle
 We are using Kaggle to host the leaderboard.
 Checkout the competition page [here](https://www.kaggle.com/c/inaturalist-challenge-at-fgvc-2017).